lowercasenumbers/lowercasenumbers.github.io/_posts/HTB/2023-10-27-htb-bashed.md

 author: Mike Vedete
 category: HTB
 ---
+Bashed from Hackthebox, is a fairly easy machine without too many rabbit holes.
+Exploitation involves performing good enumeration, not overlooking the quick wins, a bit of curiosity.
+Overall its a good box for and serves as a good reminder not to over complicate it.

 # Enumeration

 Initial enumeration of the machine was done with: `nmap -sC -sV -oN nmap 10.129.74.120`